 Personal Statement for an Exception to Degree Requirements Petition

-• What other options are there to meet the degree requirement (i.e., finishing the necessary credit at another university), and why will they not help?
+- Explain what other options there are to meet the degree requirement (i.e., finishing the necessary credit at another university), and why you think they are not a viable option for you.